LOW VISION CENTERWinning Solutions for Failing

 Task lighting, or lighting used for a specific activity, such as reading

 There are also different kinds of light, and each person tends to have a preference

 for one of them.
-The three main kinds are incandescent, halogen, and
+The three main kinds are LED, halogen, and

 fluorescent.
 Chromalux is another type of light that mimics natural sunlight.